bjoernahrens/Tips-and-Tricks-to-Remember/README.md

-# shell-commands
+# Tips and Tricks To Remember

-This repository is a growing collection of very nice, but too easily forgettable shell commands
+This repository is a growing collection of very nice, but too easily forgettable tricks from git configuration to shell commands